TheBetterDark/42-cursus/README.md

 - [42-Philosophers](https://github.com/TheBetterDark/42-Philosophers)
 - [42-minishell](https://github.com/TheBetterDark/42-minishell)

 More projects will be added as they are completed.
+If some projects are private, they will be made public once they are completed.

 **Note:** The projects are listed in the order that they were completed.
 Each project is contained in its own repository.
 The links provided will take you to the respective repository.